 Before beginning with the planned schedule, all the project participants agreed unanimously to adopt the 3rd PMB meeting Minutes.

-Following the meeting Agenda, Vladan Perazić gave an overview of project expenditures for the first project year, per partner and per budget category.
+Following the meeting Agenda, Vladan Perazić gave an overview of project expenditures incurred until 25th of February 2021, per partner and per budget category.
 He also reminded all the partners that the reported expenses will be verified only after the submission of the final report i.e. when they are verified by the EACEA.

 Before proceeding with the meeting prof. Nikolić invited Marko Vukašinović to inform the attendees of the change that occurred in the organization of Montenegrin ministries that were partners on the project.